shchauh/dapr-workshop/README.md

 # Building cloud native applications with Distributed Application Runtime(Dapr)

 This workshop is for getting started with building microservices applications with Distributed Application Runtime(Dapr).
-You can check more about dapr at [dapr.io](https://dapr.io/)
+You can check more about Dapr at [dapr.io](https://dapr.io/)

 ## Overview & Goals
 Learn how to build microservices applications using Dapr.
 We will build sample microservices which will use Dapr for implementing different scenarios like service to service invocation, pub-sub, state management, secret management etc.